 @Mention someone in search to send a quick message

-If you’re in the middle of several conversations, it can be annoying to have to switch to another window and back again.
+If you’re in the middle of several conversations with too many mentions, it can be annoying to have to switch to another window and back again.
 Fortunately, Microsoft Teams has any easy way to deal with this without having to change conversations and lose your place.

 All you have to do is @mention someone in the search bar at the top of your page, and you can send a quick message to them without leaving your current window.